lizmat/articles/repl-avalanche-2.md

 > See the [`Text::Emoji`](https://raku.land/zef:lizmat/Text::Emoji#people--body) documentation for some inspiration.

-Once in the REPL egain, you could enter "$answer" to find out the answer.
+Once in the REPL again you could enter "$answer" to find out the answer.
 But that would get pretty boring in a loop pretty quickly!

 ## Priming sprinkles
 If you'd like to know the value of one or more variables or expressions at a specific sprinkle, you can also prime the sprinkle with named arguments.
 For instance: